yzjedu/cs151-lab7-owen_leif/algorithm.md

-# Algorithm Document
+# ALGORITHM DOC
-#### PLEASE!
-PLEASE!
-PLEASE! kys

-Purpose: Calculating the size of the room and adding it to the house
+* Purpose: Calculating the size of the room and adding it to the house
-Name: "room_sizing"
+* Name: "room_sizing"
-Parameters: none
+* Parameters: none
-Return: Most recent size of house
+* Return: Most recent size of house
-Algorithm:
+* Algorithm:
 1. Global import "house size"
 2. Assess the counter of the current room (1st, 3rd, etc.)
 3. While the input length of the room is not a digit: